Left Continue shopping

 CO₂ tolerance Not documented

-Research gap Controlled fruiting parameters — substrate ratios, temperature cycling, humidity management, CO₂ thresholds, and fruiting triggers — remain entirely undescribed for Mutinus bambusinus.
-This is one of the most significant gaps for both academic mycology and hobbyist cultivation, representing an accessible area for original experimental work.
+Research gap The controlled fruiting parameters that a grower would actually need, substrate ratios, temperature cycling, humidity management, CO₂ thresholds, and whatever triggers fruiting, are completely undescribed for Mutinus bambusinus.
+This is one of the widest gaps I know of for both academic mycology and the hobby, and it's wide open for anyone willing to do the original experimental work.

 Volatile odor compounds

-The molecule(s) responsible for the carrion-like odor of M. bambusinus have not been identified in published analytical chemistry.
-Data from related stinkhorns (e.g., Phallus impudicus) suggest volatile sulfur compounds and amines may be involved, but these findings are from related species, not confirmed in M. bambusinus.
+Nobody has identified the molecules behind the carrion smell of M. bambusinus in published analytical chemistry.
+Related stinkhorns like Phallus impudicus point to volatile sulfur compounds and amines, but that's from related species, not confirmed in M. bambusinus.

 Potential toxins